Oriflame Wanted A Learning Platform that Fit Its Agile, Accessible and Active Company Culture

 Of the 1,000 available licenses within the company, 909 were activated within three months.
-More than two-thirds of those learners log in each month, averaging of 2 hours and 38 minutes online each.
+And nearly two-thirds of those learners log in each month.

 Cornelia Greko is a Design Director Packaging & Art Work who oversees a team of 12 people.
 She uses LinkedIn Learning: